kdatsenko/MyTorontoLife/README.md

 *Search and Recommendation System:*

-User default newsfeed is build based on the following recommendation algorithm:
+User default newsfeed is built based on the following recommendation algorithm:
 Display top 100 posts highly rated (a rating of 4 or 5) by users who have interests and groups that intersect with this user, created less than a year ago, and have not been seen by the user yet (e.g. not rated by this user).
 In case of empty result, display feed